 Note: To close a company by compulsory liquidation it must carry out the majority of its business in England, Scotland, or Wales.
 But, the actual base for the business can be anywhere.

-The first step in the process is downloading the form Comp 1 'winding-up petition'.
-Fill in the document and then send it to the court along with:
+The first step in the process is to download 'Form Comp 1: Winding-up petition'.
+Use this document to apply to the court to close or wind up a company if it cannot pay its debts.
+Fill in form Comp 1 and send it to the court along with:

-The 'paid-up share capital' amount determines where you should send the petition.
-A search on the Companies House register shows company paid-up share capitals.
+The 'paid-up share capital' amount determines where you should send the winding-up petition.
+You may need to search Companies House register to confirm company paid-up share capitals.

 You can submit the petition online if the company paid-up share capital is £120,000 or higher.
 Using HM Courts & Tribunals E-Filing Service means it gets sent to the High Court.